 Jane Goodall

 Dr. Jane Goodall DBE is an ethologist and environmentalist, Founder of the Jane Goodall Institute and a UN Messenger of Peace.
 Her research into the lives of wild chimpanzees of Gombe, Tanzania began in 1960 and continues today.
-She has redefined species conservation to include people and the environment and empowers young people of all ages to make a positive difference in their world through Roots and Shoots.

 Jane Goodall's videos